 Pax’s Travel Wardrobe

 P (my youngest) is allll about bright colors and quirky patterns.
 If you’ve been following this blog for any length of time, you’ll know that I’ve actually had to shop in the girl’s section to keep Pax clothed in the stuff that makes his soul sing.
 But boys’ clothes are getting so much better!
 The only items found in the traditional girl’s section were his sandals.
 PROGRESS.

 My Imaginary Daughter’s Travel Wardrobe

 I don’t technically have a daughter, but if I did, I’d pack this for little Poppy or Bliss*.

 *Mike was never on board with the names.

 Cuba was a totally mind-blowing experience.
 I can’t wait to share more of our vacation.

 A huge thank-you to Nordstrom for sponsoring this post!
 I love when brands so successfully blend kid’s clothes with practicality and personality, and Nordstrom does this so well.
 (Not gonna lie, picking out clothes for my imaginary daughter is prob more fun than it should be.)
 As always, all thoughts, opinions, and product choices are my own.
+For more little kid style, check out our style blog!
 And readers: thank you for your continued support.
 It doesn’t go unnoticed, and is so very much appreciated.